Eligible New Orleans Pelicans players, staff receive coronavirus vaccinations

-One condition is having a body mass index more than 25, something that is true of many NBA players.
+One condition is having a body mass index of more than 25, something that is true of many NBA players.
 Among the other conditions that now confer eligibility are asthma, hypertension and Type 1 diabetes.
 The Pelicans did not name players or say how many had been vaccinated, but Sindarius Thornwell, who is 6-foot-4 and weighs 215 pounds, went public with his decision, tweeting, “I’m getting the vaccine shot tomorrow... ya boy kind of nervous.”

 Other members of the organization also were vaccinated as the team worked with Ochsner Medical Center.